 - Lima beans

 Sleep researchers at Uppsala University in Sweden have compared the effects of varying levels of sleep on the gut bacteria of individuals.
 The limited study suggested that, after just two nights of reduced sleep participants’ levels of certain strains of bacteria significantly decreased – some by nearly 50%.
-This is important because, when it comes to your gut environment, it’s all about the balance between ‘good’ and ‘bad’ bacteria.
-There is a need to conduct additional large scale studies to prove the effects of sleep on the gut bacteria, and indeed the effect of prebiotics on sleep.
-However, the current data makes a compelling case.
+This is important because, when it comes to your gut environment, it’s all about the balance between ‘good’ and potentially ‘bad’ bacteria.
+There is a need to conduct additional large-scale studies to prove the effects of sleep on the gut bacteria, and indeed the effect of prebiotics on sleep.

 Top Tips for a Good Night’s Sleep